deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 ![](figures/figures_21_0.png)

-> 🔼 The figure showcases BiGR's ability to generate high-quality images and improve the discriminative capabilities of visual representations compared to a baseline model.
+> 🔼 Figure 1 shows BiGR generating high-quality images and improving the discriminative capabilities of image representations by comparing generated samples and t-SNE visualizations of image features.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: BiGR generates high-quality images while improving the discriminative capabilities of the representations.
 Left: Generated 512×512 samples, 256x256 samples, and class-conditional editing samples.
 Right: BiGR vs. LlamaGen (Sun et al., 2024).
 We visualize image features from 100 classes in ImageNet-1K validation split using t-SNE (van der Maaten & Hinton, 2008), where the same color indicates the same class.
 Our model produces features with greater discriminative separability and enhances both generative and discriminative performance.